risavkarna/blog/ck889q9g000hcdqs1earhic1h.md

 sdk list java
 ```

-I would suggest Amazon's Corretto if you will be deploying to AWS as it is always a good idea to idea to have development, staging and production environment parity whenever applicable.
+I would suggest Amazon's Corretto if you will be deploying to AWS as it is always a good idea to have development, staging and production environment parity whenever applicable.

 You can also use AdoptOpenJDK or [the magical GraalVM](https://www.graalvm.org/docs/why-graal/) (**strongly recommended**) if you are a polyglot developer or want to experience the best available high performance VM.